Psycho-Spiritual Wellness: A Path to Feeling Normal Around Food

 Yeah you just lost me.
 Because if I stop dieting, won’t I gain weight?

 Maybe… at first.
-See Stage 2 of the stages of giving up dieting.
+See the second stage of giving up dieting — the “rebel binge” phase.
+Super scary, but a rite of passage for everyone.
 Before you run off, because this isn’t what you signed up for, please know that after Stage 2, your weight will start to normalize and, if you were overweight before, you’ll naturally lose weight as your body finds balance.

 But can’t I do this without gaining weight at all?